-- The seeds for bell peppers were brought to Spain back in 1493, and from there, they were introduced to other European countries, as well as Asia
+- The seeds for bell peppers were brought to Spain back in 1493.
+From there, they were introduced to other European countries, as well as Asia.

-- Most common colors of the peppers are red, orange, yellow and green, but there are also other types like purple, white and brown.
+- The most common colors of the peppers are red, orange, yellow, and green, but there are also other types like purple, white and brown.

-- China produces the most bell peppers worldwide, then there are also these countries: Turkey, Mexico, the USA, and Indonesia.
+- China produces the most bell peppers worldwide, after that comes Turkey, Mexico, USA, and Indonesia.

 - The packs of 1 green, 1 yellow, and 1 red pepper are called “Traffic Light Peppers” in many supermarkets.

 With food, you should be careful what to choose.
 If you are not sure what to feed them but believe your little piggies deserve some great treats, check our Helpful Guide to the Best Guinea Pig Treats to get some ideas.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
 Hope this information was helpful and you have found the answer you were looking for.